Jeffrey Epstein accuser urges more women to speak out

 Epstein has pleaded not guilty to conspiracy and sex trafficking charges brought by the U.S. Attorney’s Office in Manhattan.
 Wild’s accusations are not part of that indictment.

-Epstein’s attorneys have argued that the new charges should not have been filed because he signed a non-prosecution agreement with the U.S. Attorney’s Office in Miami more than a decade ago.
+Epstein’s attorneys have argued that the new charges should not have been filed because he signed a non-prosecution agreement with the U.S. Attorney’s Office in Miami more than a decade ago that they say covers largely the same ground.

-Wild’s attorney, Brad Edwards, said his client was first identified as a victim of Epstein in 2005 but was not consulted about the once-secret non-prosecution deal that allowed Epstein to plead guilty to lesser state charges.
+That agreement allowed Epstein to plead guilty to lesser state charges and has been criticized as a sweetheart deal.

+Wild and others have sued the Department of Justice over the deal, claiming she and other victims were not informed about the status of the case.

+On Tuesday, Wild’s attorney, Brad Edwards, described Epstein as someone who recruited, manipulated and sexually assaulted women and girls “like it was his full-time job.”

+“This was not an addiction he turned on and off when he crossed the borders into Florida,” Edwards said.

-He said he was surprised by Epstein’s recent arrest.
+But he said he was surprised by Epstein’s recent arrest.